 14. Full narrative and financial report on the previous grant (For returning grantees only)

-If you do not receive an acknowledgement of receipt of your proposal within one week, please contact the Foundation at 312-580-0310 to confirm your proposal was received by us.
+If you do not receive an acknowledgment of receipt of your proposal within one week, please contact the Foundation at 312-580-0310 to confirm your proposal was received by us.

 For further clarification of the Foundation's grantmaking priorities, please refer to the Grantmaking Programs Areas section on the preceding page.

 The Board of Directors meets quarterly to consider requests for grants.
 These meetings are held in February, May, August, and November.

 In each of those meetings, the Foundation will review proposals in three of the four program areas on a rotating basis; one program each cycle will not review proposals.
 Please see the chart below for proposal deadline dates and a schedule of proposal review cycles by program.